 - 2 tsp.
 (10 ml) black, white, or mixed peppercorns

 - Peel and dice peaches or nectarines and mango into ⅛-1/4 inch cubes.
 For a smoother texture, blend them using a blender or pulse them a few times in a food processor or blender.

-- For a thicker chutney texture, strain the mixture first through a mesh strainer over a bowl for a few hours to let the juice drain out, or cook fruit until water evaporates.
+- For a thicker chutney texture, either strain the mixture first through a mesh strainer over a bowl for a few hours to let the juice drain out, or cook fruit until water evaporates.
 If cooking, allow fruit to cool down to body temperature before finishing recipe.

-- Mix honey, whey or brine and lemon juice together in a wide-mouth quart-sized mason jar.
+- Add honey, vinegar/brine, lemon juice/kombucha to a wide-mouth quart-sized mason jar.

 - Chop raisins and add to jar.